gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/eslint-prettier-typescript.md

 are essential tools for **state-of-the-art software engineering**.

-In this article i show you how to setup [ESlint](https://eslint.org/) for [Typescript](https://www.typescriptlang.org/) with Prettier support.
+In this article I show you how to setup [ESlint](https://eslint.org/) for [Typescript](https://www.typescriptlang.org/) with Prettier support.
 So let's start.